 - Meanwhile, gently heat 1 TBSP vegan butter in a large saucepan.
 Cook the diced onion for a couple of minutes, until it starts to soften.
 Stir in the garlic and continue cooking for another minute.

 - Add the risotto rice to the saucepan and stir through to coat the rice in the butter.
-Add the stock and bring to the boil.
+Add the stock and miso, stir through and bring to the boil.
 Reduce the heat to low, cover with a lid, and gently simmer for 15 minutes.
 Remove the lid and stir the rice.
 Leave on low heat for another couple of minutes or so, until the rice is cooked through but firm to the bite and the excess liquid has evaporated.

 - When the squash is soft and starting to brown on the outside, remove from the oven.
 Mash half of it with a fork and stir into the risotto.
 Stir in the remaining squash cubes.
 Season with salt, to taste.